 The final “P” is the one that will make or break your business.
 Many businesses falter not as much because of subpar products, but because the way they market and promote themselves is faulty.

-To be completely honest, what with all the avenues available at the moment, including radio, TV, SEO and social media, it’s easy to feel a bit overwhelmed.
-Still, a smart campaign can have trickle-down effects over every aspect of the business, allowing you to maximise the value of your product and increase its profits.
+To be completely honest, with all the avenues available at the moment, including radio, TV, SEO, and social media, it’s easy to feel a bit overwhelmed.
+Still, a smart campaign can have trickle-down effects over every aspect of the business, allowing you to maximize the value of your product and increase its profits.

 Of course, the four “P’s” only cover general aspects of running a small business.
 Today’s environment is crowded enough that you’ll need to get accustomed to specific techniques and tools that will help you get a leg up on your competition.